Physical Therapy Guide to Diastasis Rectus Abdominis

 How Can a Physical Therapist Help?

-Physical therapy is a very effective way to manage symptoms and improve functional capacity when DRA is diagnosed.
+Physical therapy is a very effective way to manage the symptoms of DRA.
+It can improve your strength and stamina so you can return to normal activities.
 Your physical therapist may help you with:

 Can This Injury or Condition Be Prevented?